zhusupbekovan/zhusupbekovan.github.io/README.md

     locale-gen
     echo "nuraiym" > /etchostname
     ```

+    **Description:**
+    - `genfstab -U /mnt >> /mnt/etc/fstab`: Generates the filesystem table, necessary for automatic mounting of partitions on boot
+    - `arch-chroot /mnt`: Changes root into the newly installed system, allowing further configuration.
+    - `ln -sf /usr/share/zoneinfo/Region/Chicago /etc/localtime`: Sets the timezone, which is important for accurate timekeeping.
+    - `hwclock --systohc`: Syncs the hardware clock to the system clock.
+    - `echo "en_US.UTF-8 UTF-8" > /etc/locale.gen`: Prepares the locale configuration for English (US).
+    - `locale-gen`: Generates the locale data.
+    - `echo "nuraiym" > /etc/hostname`: Sets the system's hostname, which identifies the machine on a network.

     The next step is to set up the root user password, create an admin user, and add the user to the sudoers file.